 The slowest time of the day will be at park opening, and then the second slowest will be leading up to park closing.
 Many guests or their kids will tire out and won’t make it all the way until the end.
-That means less lines and more fun for you, plus the sun is gone and you can enjoy the cooler night air.
-If you can hang out all the way until the close, you can experience attractions, shop and explore with a little more freedom.
+That means less lines and more fun for you, plus the sun is gone, and you can enjoy the cooler night air.
+If you can hang out all the way until the close, you can experience attractions, shop, and explore with a little more freedom.

-7 – Enjoy down time at your resort.
+7 – Enjoy downtime at your resort.

 With the crazy crowds, you will really appreciate pool time and recreation time at the resort.
 The pool will let you cool off and relax your feet for a while.
 You should also consider taking a nap in the middle part of the day.
-The temps will be at their hottest then and the crowds will be at the busiest in the parks.
+The temps will be at their hottest then, and the crowds will be at the busiest in the parks.
 If you go early, take a nap and relax at the resort in the middle of the day, then you are rested up to go back out in the evening.
 It helps you get the most out of your day without tiring out too fast!
 Find out how to have a staycation at your resort!

 6 – Get dining reservations in advance.

 If you don’t already have dining reservations, make selections ASAP!
 The reservations will be almost completely gone during the busy spring break time, and many of the restaurants won’t be accepting walkups because of how busy they are.
 Keep checking for reservations regularly, as there will also be many guests that are dropping reservations that they don’t want.
-You will be thankful for a couple meals where you can get out of the sun, get off of your feet and have a delicious meal to break up the crowds in the parks.
-Don’t forget about the amazing resort dining, too!
-There are many great options at the resorts and many of them can be easier to get into.
+You will be thankful for a couple of meals where you can get out of the sun, get off of your feet, and have a delicious meal to break up the crowds in the parks.
+Don’t forget about the fantastic resort dining, too!
+There are many great options at the resorts, and many of them can be easier to get into.

 5 – You can watch the fireworks from outside of the parks.

-The fireworks are absolutely amazing, but don’t think that you can only see them from within the parks.
+The fireworks are absolutely amazing but don’t think that you can only see them from within the parks.
 There are many great places to watch them that won’t leave you in the crazy sea of guests that can be overwhelming for the most patient of people.
-You can watch Magic Kingdom fireworks from The Contemporary, the Polynesian Village Resort, the Grand Floridian, Fort Wilderness and the Ticket and Transportation Center.
-The music is even piped in at certain spots and restaurants within the locations so you get the full effect of the show.
+You can watch Magic Kingdom fireworks from The Contemporary, the Polynesian Village Resort, the Grand Floridian, Fort Wilderness, and the Ticket and Transportation Center.
+The music is even piped in at certain spots and restaurants within the locations, so you get the full effect of the show.
 The Electrical Water Pageant will also come by those locations, and you won’t want to miss it!
 You can also see the Hollywood Studios and Epcot fireworks from the Boardwalk and the Yacht & Beach Club resorts, and they are also amazing shows!

 4 – Stay hydrated.

 It is typically warm during spring break in Florida, and most likely warmer than where you are coming from.
 It is easy to get dehydrated, so make sure that you are drinking plenty of water and fluids to counterbalance all of the walking in the sun that you will be doing.
 If you are worried about paying for bottles of water while in the parks, you do have a couple of options.
-You can bring in your own waters, or even better, you can get free cups of ice water from quick service locations.
-Look for locations that offer fountain beverages and they will be able to give you cups of ice water.
+You can bring in your own waters, or even better, you can get free cups of ice water from quick-service locations.
+Look for locations that offer fountain beverages, and they will be able to give you cups of ice water.
 You don’t even have to purchase anything to get them.

 3 – Consider renting a car.